-The growing challenges regarding the safety and access capabilities of emergency responders fighting wilderness fires motivated Kelso to begin the development of a unique vehicle suspension system that would provide rapid response road-to-no-road capabilities regardless of weather, climate or the severity of the terrain.
-This innovative equipment, known as the KXITM Suspension System (the "KXI Suspension System"), is being developed through the Company's wholly owned subsidiary, KIQ X Industries (KIQ).
-The KXI Suspension System is based on thirty years of active wilderness research and experience and is a new pioneer brand (WILDERTECTM) initiated by Kelso to service the niche industry of wilderness transportation technologies.
-The Company's goal is to utilize well established automotive engineering practices to solve the environmental and operational challenges of extreme wilderness terrain travel and create opportunities and efficiencies for both industry and public service customers.
+Kelso, through the Company's wholly owned subsidiary KIQ X Industries (KIQ) is focused on the research and development of an advanced "Road-To-No-RoadTM" suspension system known as the KXITM WildertecTM Suspension System (KXI).
+KXI is being designed to provide safer, more effective, efficient and ecologically responsible capability for commercial wilderness operations.
+The KXI is a new pioneer brand initiated by Kelso to service the niche industry of commercial wilderness transportation technologies.
+The Company's goal is to utilize well established automotive engineering practices to solve the challenges of extreme wilderness terrain travel and create opportunities and efficiencies for both industrial and public service customers.